What’s up with thickeners?

 Carry out regular IDDSI audits to see if the drinks are being thickened correctly using the IDDSI audit sheets.

 Even better, and much more practical, check each drink as you go.
 You can do this quickly and easily with Viscgo sticks.
-And if you’re a speech therapist, dietitian or dysphagia practitioner and are interested in the challenges of thickened drinks, sign up to the free webinar by Dr Ben Hanson, hosted by Sandra.

 If the drink is an incorrect consistency or has lumps of powder still in it that won’t dissolve – throw it away and start again!